 National Framework for Continuing Healthcare

 The guidelines in question are known as The National Framework for NHS Continuing Healthcare.
-Introduced in 2007 and revised in 2012, they were supposed to streamline the Continuing Healthcare eligibility criteria nationally.
+First introduced in 2007, revised in 2018 and revised again in 2022, they were supposed to streamline the Continuing Healthcare eligibility criteria nationally.